Uncertainty Quantification as a Principled Foundation for Explainable Artificial Intelligence: A Case Study of Counterfactual Explanations: Discussion

-Given their technological nature, AI models should not be accepted based on the \emph{trust} they engender, e.g., after prolonged interactions, but rather due to their operational \emph{reliability} and \emph{robustness}~\citep{ryan2020ai}.
-Their sound technical design and functioning are especially important in high stakes domains~\citep{rudin2019stop}.
-These principles are embodied by (ante-hoc) \emph{interpretability} and \emph{uncertainty quantification}, which allow humans to develop correct understanding of models' \emph{capabilities} and \emph{limitations}~\citep{schut2021generating}, leading to \emph{accountability} and \emph{trust}~\citep{tomsett2020rapid}.
-While uncertainty is generally used to capture the \emph{quality} of AI models and their predictions, it is important not to overlook its decomposition into the aleatoric and epistemic parts given that they convey fundamentally distinct information.
+Given their technological nature, AI models should not be accepted based on the trust they engender, e.g., after prolonged interactions, but rather due to their operational reliability and robustness~\citep{ryan2020ai}; the need for their sound technical design and functioning is clearly visible in high stakes domains~\citep{rudin2019stop}.
+Notably, these principles are embodied by (\emph{ante hoc}) interpretability and uncertainty quantification, which allow humans to develop correct understanding of models' capabilities and limitations~\citep{schut2021generating}, leading to accountability and trust~\citep{tomsett2020rapid}.
+While uncertainty is generally used to capture the quality of AI models and their predictions, it is important not to overlook its second-order notion as well as decomposition into the aleatoric and epistemic parts since they convey fundamentally distinct information.

-Based on our review of uncertainty and ante-hoc interpretability, we posit that these concepts are not only complementary~\citep{schut2021generating} but rather constitute different views of the same underlying idea -- with the former being necessary for a strong notion of the latter, and the latter enhancing the former.
-While \citet{rudin2022interpretable} have briefly noted the link between these two concepts, there is much left to be explored.
-Recall that ante-hoc interpretability offers inherently robust, accountable and transparent AI models by constraining their form~\cite{rudin2019stop}.
-Specifying the modelling assumptions explicitly, in turn, allows for reliable uncertainty quantification and decomposition given how sensitive these processes can be (see Figure~\ref{fig:model}).
-This \emph{shared foundation} is critical as post-hoc (and model-agnostic) uncertainty estimation can yield incorrect insights due to its possible incompatibility with (implicit) data modelling assumptions -- akin to how post-hoc explainers may not truthfully capture the functioning of AI models.
+Based on our brief introduction of \emph{ante hoc} interpretability in \autoref{sec:related:exp} and comprehensive review of uncertainty in \autoref{sec:related:uq}, we posit here that these concepts are not only complementary~\citep{schut2021generating} but rather constitute different views of the same underlying idea -- with the former being necessary for a strong notion of the latter and the latter enhancing the former.
+Recall that \emph{ante hoc} interpretability offers inherently robust, accountable and transparent AI models by constraining their form~\cite{rudin2019stop}.
+Specifying the modelling assumptions explicitly, in turn, allows for reliable uncertainty quantification and decomposition given how brittle these processes can be (refer back to \autoref{fig:model}).
+While \citet{rudin2022interpretable} have briefly noted the link between these two concepts, there is still much left to be explored.

+In particular, we find this shared foundation to be critical given that \emph{ad hoc} uncertainty quantification could produce incorrect measurements due to its possible incompatibility with (implicit) data modelling assumptions and technical functioning of AI models -- akin to how \emph{post hoc} XAI may not truthfully capture how the predictor being inspected actually operates.
+Consequently, explainers deployed in such settings need to compensate for the shortcomings or lack of (native) uncertainty estimates, which often increases the complexity of these tools and degrades explanation quality.
+This approach would be especially harmful, and counterproductive, when dealing with \emph{ante hoc} interpretable models.